Talofa Airways

-Talofa Airways is a Samoan airline that offers flights within the Polynesian region.
-It started operations in August 2016 using two Rockwell 690B Turbo Commander aircraft.
-Talofa Airways is the third airline based in Samoa, after Samoa Air and Polynesian Airlines.
+Talofa Airways is a Samoan airline that offers flights within the Polynesian region between Samoa and American Samoa.
+It started operations in August 2016 using two Rockwell 690B Turbo Commander aircraft, and added a third to its fleet in October 2023.

-As of September 2016, the airline serves three destinations in the region.

 History

 Toleafoa Jeffrey Hunter, the founder of Talofa Airways, first had plans to set up an airline business in the region in 1996, when he decided to remain in Samoa rather than return to the United States.
 After opening a pharmacy in Apia in 2002, Hunter began to invest towards establishing Talofa Airways, which would provide more convenient air travel between Samoa, American Samoa and other islands in Polynesia.
 He selected the Rockwell 690B Turbo Commander in a nine-seat configuration for the airline's fleet.
 In order to avoid the high costs of transporting the aircraft to Samoa, Hunter flew the aircraft from Florida himself.

 On 22 August 2016, the airline held an inauguration ceremony at Apia's Fagali'i Airport with Samoan Prime Minister Tuilaepa Aiono Sailele Malielegaoi in attendance.
 Talofa Airways began operations on 29 August 2016, becoming the third airline based in Samoa after Polynesian Airlines and Samoa Air.